ParisDescartesUnivEdTech/ForumPlusOne/README.md

-# ForumPlusOne
+# Forum+1

 Copyright 2016 University Paris Descartes

-ForumPlusOne is a evolution of the forum moodle module based on [Advanced Forum](https://github.com/moodlerooms/moodle-mod_hsuforum/)
+Forum+1 is a evolution of the forum moodle module based on [Advanced Forum](https://github.com/moodlerooms/moodle-mod_hsuforum/)

 What's new ?
-Why "PlusOne" ?
+Why "+1" ?
 -----------------------------

 First, we are based on Advanced Forum , so we have all the improvement of Advanced Forum.